 Factors that can affect your case

-When you hire a wrongful death attorney, they will conduct a thorough investigation into the death in order to establish liability for the fatal event.
+When you hire an attorney, they will conduct a thorough investigation into the death in order to establish liability for the fatal event.
 In some cases, police have already completed a fairly thorough investigation, but wrongful death cases do not always involve criminal investigations.
 If your attorney is starting an investigation from scratch, it could take a bit longer.

 It could also take a case longer if there is a dispute over who was at fault.
 The defendant may claim that they did not cause the incident and may even argue that the victim was responsible for the incident.
 In this case, your attorney will need to investigate all aspects of what happened in order to prove the defendant’s fault.
 This may require expert witnesses to provide their opinion about what happened or even the reconstruction of an accident scene.